-Studio art classes for AICAD in Japan students are held at Osaka University of Arts, which is a 1.5-hour commute by train and bus.
+Studio art classes for AICAD in Japan students are held at Osaka University of Arts, which is a 1.5-hour commute by train and bus (mostly bus).
 This is a common commute length in Japan, but is often an adjustment for international students.
 Commute costs are covered by your program fee.

 ACCESS IN HOUSING

 Apartments and sharehouses differ in layout and location.
 Commuting from housing to campus varies from a 5- to 10-minute walk to a 15- to 30-minute commute by train and walking.
 The cost of a commuter pass is reimbursed for commutes requiring public transportation.